willidad/wk-charts/tasks.md

 Fix: aa4565d tooltip marker circles cut at edge of chart area
 Fix: 8c71885 set drawpadding to 0
 Fix: 56206e3 Selection does not work for boxplot
+Fix: mapFunction attribute not available in color scale

 Features Implemented
 --------------------